Produce

 Fridge

-Not recommended (starch converts to sugar, affecting flavor and texture)
+Not recommended (starch turns to sugar)

 Freezer